eyosen/PI-Web-API-Client-VBA/README.md

  - When working with data transfer objects (models) with an Items property (such as PIItemsElement), do not access or modify this property directly.
 Use CreateItemsArray(), GetItem(), SetItem() and GetItemsLength() instead.
  - For models that have the Value property, use SetValueWithString(), SetValueWithInt(), SetValueWithDouble() methods to set this property.
  - For the Api methods, all variables whose type are not a string must be defined.
 If a string variable is optional, define it as an empty string instead of Null.
+ - Is is highly recommended to turn debug mode on in case you are using PI Web API 2017 R2+ in order to receive more detailed exception errors.
+This can be achieved by creating or editing the DebugMode attribute's value to TRUE from the System Configuration element.
+ - The X-Requested-With header is added to work with CSRF defences.

 ## Feedback

 Plese provide feedback by commenting the related [PI Developer Club blog post](https://pisquare.osisoft.com/community/developers-club/blog/2017/07/10/announcing-pi-web-api-wrapper-for-vba).